 Related reading: “How To Travel in China Without Speaking Chinese?“

 4. Nanshan Temple

 Nanshan Temple on the Island of Hainan is the largest Buddhist temple built in China since the founding of the People’s Republic of China in 1949.

 The key highlight of the temple is the 108-meter high, gleaming white Guan Yin (Avalokitesvara) sculpture, which is bigger than the Statue of Liberty.

 The statue is built onto a rocky outcropping in the South Sea of Sanya, and the entire temple grounds are built to complement this massive sculpture.

 The Nanshan Temple was built in 1988 and was completed pretty recently in April 1998 to commemorate the 2,000th anniversary of the influence of Buddhism in China.

-The island of Hainan itself is widely considered as an important place for Buddhism in China, and is considered to be a holy devotion to Guanyin (Avalokitesvara).
+The island of Hainan itself is widely considered an important place for Buddhism in China and is considered to be a holy devotion to Guanyin (Avalokitesvara).

 Guanyin is considered an incarnation of Buddha in some traditions or a Boddhisattva in others and is a very influential figure in China’s Buddhism.

 - The Dharma-Door of Nonduality